 AutoGuide’s products fit quite neatly alongside MiR’s, as well as the customer segments it addresses and the acquisition on the face of it looks rather complementary.
 It seems reasonable that AutoGuide could reach sales of around $20m in 2020 and that Teradyne’s overall mobile robot business breaches $50m.

-For more information on our research on the mobile robot industry, please click here .
+For more information on our insights on the mobile robot industry, please click here.